 You can purchase a metal rolling cart in several different colors from IKEA.
 There are other choices out there as well.
 If you can’t find a color you like, spray paint should take care of that.

 When you don’t have a closet to store your baby’s clothes, you make one.
 Nothing can hold you back from getting your nursery organized.
 Hacking a bookshelf into a closet is genius if you ask me!

 Finding a bookshelf to hack should be easy.
 Head to your nearest IKEA, order one online, or do a little weekend yard sale shopping.
 They’re easy to paint to match your nursery color scheme, too.

 A set of plastic toy bins makes a good place to organize baby clothes.
 The bins can easily be labeled, and they can hold several items.
 Plus, when your child gets a little bigger, they can be switched to holding their toys.

 IKEA makes a decent-sized toy bin shelf that has primary colored bins.
 However, you can find a similar version online.

 4. Under the Crib

 Underneath the crib is quite a bit of space that can be used to store clothing.
 If you’re handy, you can create a custom drawer to fit perfectly under your baby’s crib.
-For those that aren’t talented with power tools, you can find plastic bins or cardboard boxes that would fit.
+You can find plastic bins or cardboard boxes that would fit those that aren’t talented with power tools.

 When your child gets a little older and transitions to a “big” bed, why not look for one with built-in drawers?
 IKEA also makes a few under-bed drawers for various sized beds, and you can find some options online elsewhere too.